jerm-wb/obsidian/Learning/AWS Cloud Practitioner.md

 includeLinks: true # Make headings clickable
 debugInConsole: false # Print debug info in Obsidian console
 ```
+(disregard this, it's a table of contents when viewed in Obsidian)
 # Getting your head in the Cloud
 ## What is the cloud?
 - Decentralized server architecture